baigd/baigd.github.io/index.md

 <h1>About</h1>

 I am an Associate Professor at <a href="https://www.itee.uq.edu.au/" target="_blank">School of Information Technology and Electrical Engineering</a>, <a href="https://www.uq.edu.au/" target="_blank">The University of Queensland</a>, Australia.
+I am leading the <a href="https://trustlab.uqcloud.net/" target="_blank">TrustLab@UQ CSS</a>, a team fully devoted to developing theories, techniques, and systems that can guarantee the trustworthiness of complex software and intelligence systems.

+My research interests include Security and Privacy, Software Engineering and Formal Methods.
 I obtained my PhD degree from National University of Singapore, Singapore, and my M.S. and B.S. degrees from Peking University, China.
-My research interests include Computer Security, Software Engineering and Formal Methods.

 <br>
 <b>I am recently working on these areas: </b>